How does acid affect the taste of coffee?

 The characteristic of CGA is temperature sensitivity.
 When roasted will decompose slowly with about 50% to form caffeic and quinic acid, causing bitterness in coffee.

-Citric acid: In fact, it can account for nearly 8% of coffee.
+Citric acid: It can account for nearly 8% of coffee.
 The acid reaches its maximum when roasted lightly, then quickly decreases as the roasting degree gradually increases.
 Citric acid leads to citrus flavors such as oranges and lemons.

-Malic acid: Offers as many flavors like apple or pear for coffee, sweet and crispy.
+Malic acid: Offers as many flavors as apple or pear for sweet and crispy coffee.

 Phosphoric acid: In coffee, phosphoric acid accounts for less than 1%, but it is not an organic acid and is 100 times more potent than other acids.
 Tropical fruit flavors such as grapefruit or mango can push the sweetness.

-Acetic acid: This is the main component of vinegar, sour taste at a higher level in the direction of bitterness.
+Acetic acid is the main component of vinegar, and sour tastes at a higher level in the direction of bitterness.

 Acetic acid is the main component of vinegar.